morningspace/lab-k8s-playground/docs/All-in-One-Playground-Usage-Guide.md

 The playground supports both standard Kubernetes and OpenShift.
 This is configurable by using environment variable `K8S_PROVIDER`.
 The default value of `K8S_PROVIDER` is `dind`, which will launch a multi-node standard Kubernetes cluster on your host machine.

-To launch the playground using OpenShift, you just need to change the value of `K8S_PROVIDER` to `oc`.
+To launch the playground using OpenShift, you just need to change the value of `K8S_PROVIDER` to:
+* `oc`: For OpenShift v3.11 based on `oc cluster up`;
+* `crc`: For OpenShift v4.x based on [CodeReady Containers](https://github.com/code-ready/crc).

 Then run below command to launch the cluster:
 ```shell
 $ launch kubernetes
 ```

-This will bring up a single node cluster running directly on your host machine.
+This will bring up a single node cluster running on your host machine.

 You can even run multiple clusters using different Kubernetes distributions on the same host machine!
 As an example, run below commands:
 ```shell